rfctbio-bsu/ORFhunteR/README.md

 Fig. (A) The main stages for automatic identification of ORFs in RNA molecules.
 (B) The functional structure of ORFhunteR package.

+The official Bioconductor package page can be found here: https://www.bioconductor.org/packages/ORFhunteR

 ### Installation
 Package is available from bioconductor 3.13 (R version >= 4.0.0)
 ```r